-Stevenage World Forum (SWF) for Ethnic Communities was officially constituted at a Public meeting held on 10 October 2000.
+Stevenage World Forum (SWF) for Ethnic Communities was officially founded on 10 October 2000.

 We are based in the Sherma Batson Centre in Bedwell, Stevenage, Hertfordshire.
-The building was converted from garages into a purpose built centre with a grant from the Active Communities Unit and in partnership with Volunteer Centre Stevenage (VCS).
-The Centre is now managed by SWF since April 2006.
+The building was initially used as garages and later converted into a purpose built centre following a grant from the Active Communities Unit in partnership with Volunteer Centre Stevenage (VCS).
+Since 2006, the Centre has been managed by SWF.

 Why was the forum established?

-- To give the ethnic communities a voice and act as a representative body in communicating with other organisations and consultative groups (statutory and voluntary) and ensure they are not left out of decision-making processes.
+- To give the ethnic communities a voice and platform.
+We act as their representative body in communicating with other organisations and consultative groups (both statutory and voluntary) to ensure that they are not left out of the decision-making processes.

-- To raise issues of concern and develop proposals and practical initiatives to make services more accessible in partnership with statutory and voluntary bodies.
+- To raise issues of concern, develop proposals and practical initiatives to ensure services are more accessible in partnership with statutory and voluntary bodies.

-- To encourage networking, amongst ethnic groups and share and celebrate cultural diversity.
+- To encourage networking amongst ethnic groups and share/celebrate cultural diversity.

 - To develop projects to meet the needs of ethnic communities and mixed heritage families of Stevenage.

-- To enable people to share knowledge and good practices.
+- To enable the public to share knowledge and good practices within the community.

 - To break down barriers caused by ignorance and encourage mutual respect.

-- To work towards establishing a multi-cultural centre for educational purposes, social activities, meetings or worship or fair access to existing community space.
+- To work towards establishing a multi-cultural centre for educational purposes, social activities, meetings, worship and fair access to existing community space.

 Our charitable objects are:

-- Exists to address the needs and aspirations of the minority ethnic communities of Stevenage, and surrounding areas and to support these communities to achieve their goals
+- To address the needs and aspirations of the minority ethnic communities of Stevenage and surrounding areas to support and assist in achieving their goals.

-- Aims to improve the quality of life, fulfil potential and enhance participation in the education, social, economic and cultural life of the Borough
+- To improve the quality of life, education, social, economic and cultural life of the Borough.

-Endeavours to achieve this by fostering understanding across all communities and by working in partnership with statutory providers and the voluntary sector
+We endeavour to achieve this by fostering understanding across all communities and by working in partnership with statutory providers and the voluntary sector.

-SWF shall be non-party in politics and non-sectarian in religion.
+SWF is a non-party in politics and non-sectarian in religion.

 What we do